How to Spot Fake GameCube Case Artwork: Insert Authentication

 • Authentic inserts feature sharp, clear barcodes and crisp, legible fine print.

-• Reproductions often show fuzzy barcodes, a bit off-center ESRB labels, or incorrect font weights.
+• Copies often display fuzzy barcodes, off-center ESRB labels, or incorrect font weights.

 On a real Pokémon XD insert, for example, the Nintendo logo, copyright text, and ESRB rating should be pin-sharp.
 Anything less may be a copy.